vikingdata/articles/databases/mysql/AWS_EC2_RDS_Aurora.md

     * Automatic failover is available
         * 60 seconds, even 30 seconds.
     * Storage auto scaling available.
+    * Aruora has auto scaling vertically and horizontally.

 * RDS has that Aurora doesn't
     * NEW: In November 2023, RDS has group replication with version 8.0.35 and higher.
 This makes failover faster than aurora.